chris320211/internship-scraper/README.md

 - The backend automatically executes `database/schema.sql` on startup, so the required tables and triggers will be created or updated the first time the API connects.
 - When using Docker, the schema is applied by the `db` service; for native development, start PostgreSQL manually (e.g., `docker compose up db` or a local service) before running the backend.

-### Optional: LinkedIn via SerpApi
+### Optional: Google Jobs & LinkedIn via SerpApi

 - Set `SERPAPI_API_KEY` in `.env` (and export it in your shell/Docker environment).
-- The scraper service will automatically pull LinkedIn job listings through SerpApi when the key is provided; without it, the integration is skipped.
+- The scraper service will automatically pull job listings from both **Google Jobs** and **LinkedIn** through SerpApi when the key is provided.
+- **Conservative Quota Management**: With a 250 searches/month limit, the Google Jobs scraper uses only **1 search per run** by default, rotating through 8 predefined job categories to maximize coverage.
 - SerpApi usage is billed separately—monitor your quota if you enable this feature.
+- Without the API key, both integrations are gracefully skipped.
 ### Option A: Docker Setup (Recommended)

 This will run the frontend, backend API, and scraper service in Docker containers.